Coat of arms of Romania

 The coat of arms of Romania was adopted in the Romanian Parliament on 10 September 1992 as a representative coat of arms for Romania.
-It is based on the Lesser Coat of Arms of the Kingdom of Romania (used between 1922 and 1947), redesigned by Victor Dima.
+The current coat of arms is based on the lesser coat of arms of interwar Kingdom of Romania (used between 1922 and 1947), which was designed in 1921 by the Transylvanian Hungarian heraldist József Sebestyén from Cluj, at the request of King Ferdinand I of Romania, it was redesigned by Victor Dima.
 As a central element, it shows a golden aquila holding a cross in its beak, and a mace and a sword in its claws.
 It also consists of the three colors (red, yellow, and blue) which represent the colors of the national flag.
 The coat of arms was augmented on 11 July 2016 to add a representation of the Steel Crown of Romania.

 History

 The idea behind the design of the coat of arms of Romania dates from 1859, when the two Romanian countries, Wallachia and Moldavia, united under Prince Alexandru Ioan Cuza.
 Then the two heraldic symbols, the golden aquila and the aurochs, were officially juxtaposed.

 Until 1866, there were many variants of the coat of arms, regarding the background color and the number of times the two main elements where represented.
-In 1866, after Carol I was elected Prince of Romania, the shield was divided into quarters: in the first and fourth an eagle was depicted, and in the second and third the aurochs; above the shield the arms of the reigning Hohenzollern-Sigmaringen family was placed.
+In 1866, after Carol I was elected Prince of Romania, the shield was divided into quarters: in the first and fourth an eagle was depicted, and in the second and third the aurochs; above the shield the arms of the reigning Hohenzollern family was placed.
 After 1872, the coat of arms included the symbol of southern Bessarabia (after 1877, of Dobruja), two dolphins, in the fourth quarter; and the one of Oltenia, a golden lion, in the third quarter; on the shield the Steel Crown was placed, as a symbol of sovereignty and independence, after the Romanian War of Independence.

-The coat of arms remained unchanged until 1922, after World War I, when Transylvania was united with the Kingdom of Romania.
-Then the coat of arms of Transylvania was placed in the fourth quarter, with the Turul (almost all motivs including the supposed Turul can be found in the "Notita Dignitatum" in form of late roman empire shield designs) replaced by a black aquila, the third quarter depicted the joined coats of arms of Banat and Oltenia (the bridge of Apollodorus of Damascus and a golden lion respectively), and the coat of arms of Dobruja was placed in an insertion.
+The coat of arms remained unchanged until 1921, after World War I, when Transylvania was united with the Kingdom of Romania.
+Then the coat of arms of Transylvania was placed in the fourth quarter, with the Eagle (heraldry), the third quarter depicted the coat of arms of Banat (the bridge of Apollodorus of Damascus and a golden lion), and the coat of arms of Dobruja was placed in an insertion.
 The shield was placed on the chest of a golden crossed and crowned aquila, as a symbol of the Latinity of the Romanians.
 The aquila was placed on a blue shield, capped with the Steel Crown.
 The coat of arms had three versions: lesser, middle (with supporters and motto), and greater (the middle arms on a red mantle lined with ermine).
+The coat of arms was designed by Transylvanian Hungarian József Sebestyén Keöpeczi, who was recommended by Alexandru Tzigara-Samurcaș.